rockstor/rockstor-doc/samba_ops.rst

 Create a Samba Export of a Share
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the web-ui, click on the *Storage* tab to enter the main Storage view.
+In the Web-UI, click on the *Storage* tab to enter the main Storage view.
 Now click on *Samba* in the left sidebar to go to the *Samba* view.

 Click on the *Add Samba Export* button.
 Fill in the form with the appropriate values as explained below.